ericness/learning_resources/README.md

     write idiomatic Python.
 The second edition was released in 2022.
     * [Powerful Python](https://powerfulpython.com/book/) by Aaron Maxwell.
 This book is the perfect resource to take you from beginning to intermediate Python.
+    * :tv: [Talk Python Training](https://training.talkpython.fm/) Short video courses on a variety of Python related topics.
+The courses are taught by Michael Kennedy, the host of the Talk Python to me podcast, and his associates.
+Includes courses on mongodb, async programming, FastAPI and more.

 * Networking
     * [The Bits and Bytes of Computer Networking](https://www.coursera.org/learn/computer-networking)